NTSB urges ban on some helicopter flights at Washington airport where 67 people died in midair crash

 The Army has said the Black Hawk crew was highly experienced, and accustomed to the crowded skies around the nation’s capital.

 The NTSB in its ongoing investigation will look at the amount of traffic at Reagan and the staffing in the control tower to determine if either of those factors played a role in the collision.
-It will take more than a year to get the final NTSB report on the cause.
+It will take more than a year to get the final NTSB report.

-While Homendy laid out those scary statistics about near misses, she also said it’s still incredibly safe to fly, adding that she most often flies out of Reagan.

 Aviation safety expert John Cox said he flew in and out of Reagan as a pilot in all different kinds of planes since the late 1970s and sometimes received collision alerts about nearby helicopters, but it was usually easy to see that the helicopter was going to pass behind the plane.